-Texas Inheritance Lawyer Jason Coomer Helps Heirs and Family Members Collect Inheritance and Clear Title to Texas Inherited Real Estate by Texas Inheritance Lawyer
+Texas Heir Inheritance Lawyer Helps Texas Heirs and Families Claim Texas Inheritance and Clear Titel to Texas Inherited Real Estate by Texas Heir Inheritance Lawyer Jason Coomer

 Texas Inheritance Lawyer Jason Coomer represents heirs and families that need assistance claiming Texas inheritance.
 He commonly represents families in central Texas and families who have lost a loved one who was residing in Texas.
 For questions on Texas inheritance law and claiming Texas inheritance, please feel free to send an e-mail message to Texas Inheritance Lawyer Jason S. Coomer or use our contact form to submit an inquiry regarding a claiming Texas Inheritance.

 Under Sec.
 22.015 of the Texas Estates code an "Heir" is a person who is entitled under the statutes of descent and distribution to a part of the estate of a decedent who dies intestate.
 The term includes the decedent's surviving spouse.
 More specifically, heirs are typically family members of a deceased that have a lawful right to claim inheritance under a person's estate after they have passed.

 Determining who a person's heirs are depends on what surving family members a person has on the date of their death.
 Typically, a person's spouse and children are heirs, but things become much more complicated when the decedent (person who died) had no spouse or children.
 Further, divorced, separated, and remarried decedents also may have different heirs depending on the nature of their assets, if they have adopted children, or if they have any illegitimate family members.
 For each decedent, a family tree is typically recommended to determine who their heirs should be.
 Further, when a suit to determine heirs is filed, the State of Texas requires an Ad Litem be appointed by the probate court to investigate and report to the judge who a decedent's heirs are.